synnaxlabs/synnax/docs/rfc/0001-220517-cesium-segment-storage.md

 **Stage** - An interface that receives samples from one or more streams, does some operation on those samples, and pipes the results to one or more output streams.
-In a [Sawzall](https://research.google/pubs/pub61/) style processing engine, an stage would be comparable to an aggregator.
+In a [Sawzall](https://research.google/pubs/pub61/) style processing engine, a stage would be comparable to an aggregator.

 **Individual Stage** - An stage that is involved in serving only one request.